Codeception/codeception.github.com/guides/06-ModulesAndHelpers.md

 ```

-Parameters are also useful Fo provide connection credentials for the `Db` module (taken from Laravel's .env files):
+Parameters are also useful to provide connection credentials for the `Db` module (taken from Laravel's .env files):

 ```yaml
 modules: